stephieplusthree/textToSpeech/client/README.md

     }
 }

-step 8: restart your front end server
+step 5: restart your front end server and test your app in the browser

-step 9: test app in browser
+step 6: sign in to ionicframework.com.

 step 10: login.html
 copy text